 Thiago, Pedro and substitute David Silva pulled the strings as Spain took a stranglehold on the game while Costa found it difficult to get involved.
 He touched the ball just 50 times, the worst return of any of the other starters.
 After screwing his shot well wide of the far post from his best opportunity of the match with 10 minutes remaining, Costa’s resigned look towards the dugout said it all.

 The absence of a statement performance from Costa provides even the masterful Del Bosque with a difficult dilemma to solve before naming his squad

 A place on the plane is surely going to go his way, but he is certainly not secure as Spain’s main starter in attack.
 For one, the performance against Italy proved it is not easy to integrate even players who are in the best of form into a side of world champions so quickly.

-Koke and Juanfran were in the squad for this game but are by no means certainties for the plane, never mind the first XI in Brazil, while David Villa was left out of the pool, meaning Costa – if he is picked – could be the only Atleti player on the pitch, not something which makes an immediate adaptation likely.
+Koke and Juanfran were in the squad for this game but are by no means certainties for the squad, never mind the first XI, meaning Costa – if he is picked in Brazil – will be the only Atleti player, not something which makes an immediate adaptation likely.

 Spain’s first two games at the World Cup are against the Netherlands and Chile – tricky encounters where Del Bosque may not want to take a risk.

 With such big games straight from the start of the tournament, there is a case for going with a tried and trusted method, such as playing without a central striker.
 Cesc Fabregas, who has played at club and international level as a false nine before, was unimpressive from a deeper role in this game and moving him further forward creates an extra space for another pass-master in midfield.